Sandhyakprasad/CapstoneDataScienceProject1/Capstone Project Proposal I.md

 ## **Purpose**

-Build a model to predict mortgage defaults and whether crime rates affect the property prices of mortgage holders.
+Build a model to predict mortgage defaults and whether crime rates have an effect on the loan defaults of mortgage holders.
 Regression analysis is used to analyze default rates over a large sample of residential mortgages for all US states during 2015 .
 Does crime, possibly act as a proxy for lower property values thereby increasing the probability of loan defaults .This analysis will unfold the the risk factors of loan defaults as the crime rates of neighborhood varies.

 ***